Aberfan disaster: Rescue efforts and retrieval of the bodies

 By the morning of Saturday 22 October, 111 bodies had been recovered, of which 51 had been identified.
-At daybreak the Queen's brother-in-law Lord Snowdon visited and spoke with workers and parents; at 11:00 am Prince Philip, Duke of Edinburgh, visited the scene and talked to rescue workers.
+At daybreak Queen Elizabeth II's brother-in-law Lord Snowdon visited and spoke with workers and parents; at 11:00 am Prince Philip, Duke of Edinburgh, visited the scene and talked to rescue workers.
 In the early afternoon light rain began falling, which became increasingly heavy; it caused further movement in the tip, which threatened the rescue work and raised the possibility that the area would have to be evacuated.

 Robens arrived in Aberfan on Saturday evening.
 After visiting the colliery and the disaster site, he gave a press conference at which he stated that the NCB would work with any public inquiry.
 In an interview with The Observer, Robens said the organisation "will not seek to hide behind any legal loophole or make any legal quibble about responsibility".
 Robens returned to the village the following morning to see the situation in daylight.
 He was interviewed by a television news team while examining the tip.
 When asked about the responsibility of the NCB for the slide, he answered:

 On 23 October assistance was provided by the Territorial Army.
 This was followed by the arrival of naval ratings from HMS Tiger and members of the King's Own Royal Border Regiment.
 That day Wilson announced the appointment of Lord Justice Edmund Davies as the chairman of the inquiry into the disaster; Davies had been born and schooled in the nearby village of Mountain Ash.
 A coroner's inquest was opened on 24 October to give the causes of death for 30 of the children located.
 One man who had lost his wife and two sons called out when he heard their names mentioned: "No, sir—buried alive by the National Coal Board"; one woman shouted that the NCB had "killed our children".
 The first funerals, for five of the children, took place the following day.
 A mass funeral for 81 children and one woman took place at Bryntaf Cemetery in Aberfan on 27 October.
 They were buried in a pair of 80 ft trenches; 10,000 people attended.

 Because of the vast quantity and consistency of the spoil, it was a week before all the bodies were recovered; the last victim was found on 28 October.
 The Queen and the Duke of Edinburgh visited Aberfan on 29 October to pay their respects to those who had died.
 Their visit coincided with the end of the main rescue phase; only one contracting firm remained in the village to continue the last stages of the clear-up.